simpeter/apd/docs/lab0.md

 Request`.
 We will approve your request within 24 hours.
 If you already have a CloudLab account, simply request to join the `cse453` project.

-## Form a group of up to 3 students and let us know who is in it
+## Form a group of 2 or 3 students and let us know who is in it

-TODO: Anirudh to describe: Find a group, let us know who's in it and their cloudlab accounts.
+All projects of this course will be performed in groups of 2-3 students.
+Please declare your group's membership via TODO and by TODO.
 We will assign the group to a subgroup in `cse453` project.
 The group should then use that subgroup in CloudLab going forward.

 ## Clone this repository and send us a link